The Rational Male: 10 Red Pill Laws by Rollo Tomassi (Book Review)

 Spinning plates allow men to gain more dating and female knowledge, to discern low-quality women from high-quality women and, when he wants, it allows him to make a more informed choice.

 Indeed, I would add that quantity is not antithetical to quality.
-Quantity is an enabler for quality.
+Quantity is an enabler of quality.

 And when you want to stop with a woman, you know that it was a choice you have done based on options and knowledge, and not on desperation.